-Nevotek providing project consultancy, research and development of computer hardware audio technologies and telecommunication systems in domestic and foreign market.
+Nevotek providing project consultancy, research and development of computer hardware audio technologies and telecommunication systems in domestic and foreign market since 2001.
 The Company is acting as an agent and performing, exporting, importing, distributorship, agency, installation, maintenance, after sale services, training and management, and marketing of these systems.

-Numnum Yiyecek ve İçecek AŞ. ("Numnum")
+Mikla Yiyecek ve İçecek A.Ş. ("Mikla")